Looking to fade hyperpigmentation, brighten skin, and even skin tone? Try adding one of the best vitamin C serums in Australia to your routine.

 Best for: Giving your skin care routine a vitamin C boost

-Review: “The box that I received contains four little 8.5ml bottles — each lasts about a week — so in all the pack should last a month.
-I seem to be getting closer to two weeks out of each bottle, but I am only using it in the morning in place of my usual serum.
+Review: “The box that I received contains four little 8.5ml bottles, I seem to be getting closer to two weeks out of each bottle, but I am only using it in the morning.
 It’s pretty easy to use — you tear off the foil on top, pump the rubber bump and shake to mix the product.
-I find the easiest way to dispense it is to hold the bottle in my left hand with the nozzle facing my palm and push down on the top a couple of times.
 This gives me a couple of drops directly into my hand which I then mix with my moisturiser in my palms and apply to my face… It is fairly runny but absorbs quite quickly too.
 It does hydrate a bit, but not wildly so.
-It’s main benefit is how it makes your skin look — ‘t really does ‘boost’ it — giving it a brighter look.
+It’s main benefit is how it makes your skin look — it really does ‘boost’ it — giving it a brighter look.
 I’m sure that it has helped with my pigmentation and my skin looks healthier since I started using this product.” — Princess Perfume

 Key features: